 Social Security and Public Employees

-Most public employees who are members of a qualified retirement system cannot participate in Social Security through their public employment unless their retirement system group is covered by a Section 218 Agreement.
+Today, most public employees who are members of a qualifying retirement system cannot participate in Social Security through their public employment unless their retirement system group is covered by a Section 218 Agreement.
 Contact your employer if you have questions about your Social Security coverage.
-Employers can contact DRS with questions about an agency's Social Security coverage status.
+Employers can contact DRS at email@example.com with questions about an agency's Social Security coverage status.

 Effective July 1, 2009, the Department of Retirement Systems (DRS) became the State Social Security Administrator of the Old Age and Survivors Insurance (OASI) Program.
-As the administrator, DRS is responsible for administering the Social Security and Medicare coverage program, also known as OASI, for all state and local (public) government employers throughout the State of Washington.
-DRS also serves as a facilitator and communication bridge between government employers and the Social Security Administration (SSA) and Internal Revenue Service (IRS) – the two principal federal agencies responsible for coverage, benefits and tax withholding associated with Social Security and Medicare.
+DRS is responsible for administering the voluntary provisions of Social Security and Medicare coverage for public employers in the state of Washington.
+Voluntary coverage is also known as Section 218 coverage (pursuant to Section 218 of the Social Security Act).
+DRS is the liaison between public employers, the Social Security Administration (SSA) and the Internal Revenue Service (IRS) for coverage-related issues and questions.

 Each time coverage for a new group of employees is added to Washington’s Section 218 Agreement, a modification to the Agreement is submitted to the Social Security Administration for approval...
 Read more